gregorianrants/buildhat_node_bot/README.md

 # why am i building this

-1. the speed control via the python library is not fit for purpoose there is a delay between the motors start which just makes it spin round.
+1. the speed control via the python library is not suitable for a wheeled robot, there is a delay between the motors starting which just makes it spin round.
 2. the python library uses threads to achieve concurrency, i wanted to use event loop style asynchronous programming.

 # why i chose nodejs